asjadkashif2004/Complain-Lodge-Systsem--Web-App/README.md

 A modern, elegant, and responsive complaint management system built using Laravel and Bootstrap.
 It allows users to lodge complaints, view their statuses, and manage records efficiently through a clean and interactive interface.

+It is a full stack web app with front end html,css and bootstrap along with backend laravel serve and mysql database managment.

 ## 🚀 Features

 - User-friendly interface with elegant UI/UX